dtr-kalfer/burauenbiblio/README.md

 Using a reference dataset, we translate raw numerical codes into three levels of categorization: Main Class, Division Class and Topic Class.

-The graph and table listing helps:
+Both DDC Stats and DDC table listing helps:
 - Identify which classes/discipline dominate the collection.
 - Spot underrepresented categories where more resources may be needed.
 - Make data-informed decision for future acquisitions, inventory reviews and budget planning.
 - Demonstrate the diversity of holdings to stakeholders, management, or partner institutions.
 - Saves time compared to manual catalog analysis.

-Added 'Export to JSON' feature viewing data into JSON format for other value adding services i.e. e-bulletin.

 > DDC category descriptions are adapted from [Wikipedia](https://en.wikipedia.org/wiki/List_of_Dewey_Decimal_classes) under the [CC BY-SA 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/)